Rib cage: Clinical significance

-Rib fractures are the most common injury to the rib cage.
-These most frequently affect the middle ribs.
+Rib fractures are the most common serious injury to the rib cage, resulting from blunt chest trauma.
+These fractures most frequently affect the middle ribs.
 When several adjacent ribs incur two or more fractures each, this can result in a flail chest which is a life-threatening condition.

+Rib contusions (bruising) are a relatively mild injury to the rib cage.
+However many of their symptoms overlap with rib fractures, including localized tenderness and pain when breathing, coughing, sneezing, or twisting the torso.

+As both rib fractures and rib contusions can present similar pain intensities, a clinical assessment alone may not be sufficient and diagnostic imaging may be necessary to definitively rule out a fracture.

 A dislocated rib can be painful and can be caused simply by coughing, or for example by trauma or lifting heavy weights.

 One or more costal cartilages can become inflamed – a condition known as costochondritis; the resulting pain is similar to that of a heart attack.

 Abnormalities of the rib cage include pectus excavatum ("sunken chest") and pectus carinatum ("pigeon chest").
 A bifid rib is a bifurcated rib, split towards the sternal end, and usually just affecting one of the ribs of a pair.
 It is a congenital defect affecting about 1.2% of the population.
 It is often without symptoms though respiratory difficulties and other problems can arise.

 Rib removal is the surgical removal of one or more ribs for therapeutic or cosmetic reasons.

 Rib resection is the removal of part of a rib.